Summary of Product Characteristics Updated 15-May-2018 | Merus Labs Luxco II S.à R.L.

 Materials made of glass, polyethylene (PE), polypropylene (PP) or polytetrafluoroethylene (PTFE) have been shown to be suitable for infusing Isoket 0.5 mg/ml.

 This medicinal product must not be mixed with other medicinal products except those mentioned in Section 6.6.

-Open ampoules or bottles should be used immediately and any unused drug discarded.
+Open bottles should be used immediately and any unused drug discarded.